 1. Find inspiration for your wedding boutonniere and choose the right blooms

-Before you start making your boutonniere, you need to have a clear vision of how it should look like.
+Before you start a DIY boutonniere, you need to have a clear vision of how it should look like.
 Think of the overall flower design of your wedding.
 What’s the color palette?
 Would you like your boutonniere to consist of matching or complementary colors and textures?
 Whatever you choose, prefer to stick to 2 to 3 colors.
 It’s always nice to include lots of colors, but try not to overdo it.

 As for the main flower of the boutonniere, a good choice is mostly flowers that are not fragile and do not get easily wilt.
 You want them to remain as fresh and alive as possible to last through the whole occasion.
 To add some extra touch, you can use greeneries, small leaves, or other blooms, according to the color palette you’ve chosen.